mtoutai/ot_thermocycler_standalone/README.md

-# Run Opentrons Thermocycler Stand-alone!
+# Run Opentrons Thermocycler Stand-alone
 This is a small python script to operate the [Thermocycler Module](https://www.opentrons.com/modules/#thermocycler)  WITHOUT OT-2 Robot.

 ## Background